tedbarth/hammerjs-demo/README.md

 # hammerjs-demo

-This project does exist only for debugging of library [@egjs/hammerjs](https://github.com/naver/hammer.js) in combination with webpack.
+This project does exist only for debugging purposes of library [@egjs/hammerjs](https://github.com/naver/hammer.js) in combination with webpack.

 It will be removed when every bug is fixed.